petter-a/ai-ht24-project/README.md

 - Low

 Indicators:
-Each indicator is calculated on various time windows.
-There are no simple truth which values are the most efficient; hence common defaults are used here.
+Each indicator is calculated using different time windows.
+Common defaults are used here.

 - SMA 50 (Short Simple Moving Average)
 - SMA 200 (Long Simple Moving Average)